How the Zig-Zag Theory Works in NBA & NHL Betting?

 Zig-zag theory: The Basics

-In the playoffs of the NBA and NHL, so we are talking about sports betting on basketball and ice hockey, the best-of-7 series adopt the “2-2-1-1-1” format, which gives its name to the zig-zag theory.
+The zig-zag theory is a playoff betting system that tells you to back the team coming off a loss to win, or at least cover the spread, in the very next game.
+It was popularized by handicapper Tony Salinas, who argued oddsmakers leaned too hard on home-court advantage and didn’t fully account for how each game in a series reacts to the one before it.
+In the playoffs of the NBA and NHL, so we are talking about basketball and ice hockey, the best-of-7 series adopt the “2-2-1-1-1” format, which gives its name to the zig-zag theory.
 But what exactly does it consist of?

 In the playoffs, the advantage of playing one more home game goes to the best-placed team at the end of the regular season.
 Therefore, in a best-of-7 series, if it gets to the last game (the seventh, in fact), one of the two teams will have played 4 games at home and 3 away, while the other will have played the opposite.